Positional Encoder Graph Quantile Neural Networks for Geographic Data: Background

 \section{Background}

-\textbf{Positional Encoder} Inspired by the Transformer architecture \citep{vaswani2017} for geographic data \citep{mai2020}, PE-GNN \citep{klemmer2023} employs a PE with two components: a sinusoidal transformation and a fully-connected NN.
-The first is a deterministic transformation formed by the concatenation of sinusoidal functions, including variations in frequency and scale.
-The spatial dimensions (typically represented as latitude and longitude) are handled separately.
-The second component is a fully-connected NN, denoted $NN(\Theta_{PE})$, taking the output produced by the sinusoidal transformation as input and processing it through a fully-connected NN.
-Let $\bm{C}_B = [\bm{c}_1, \ldots, \bm{c}_{n_B}]^{\top}$ be the matrix containing the spatial coordinates of a batch of datapoints, typically of dimension $n_B \times 2$, where each $\bm{c}_i$ corresponds to the pair $(\text{latitude}_i,\text{ } \text{longitude}_i)$.
-This transformation results in the desired vector space representation, thereby generating the coordinate embedding matrix $\bm{C}_B^{emb} = PE(\bm{C}_B, \sigma_{min}, \sigma_{max}, \Theta_{PE}) = NN(ST(\bm{C}_B, \sigma_{min}, \sigma_{max}), \Theta_{PE})$.

-\textbf{Graph Neural Network} GNNs are powerful and scalable solutions for representation learning and inference with graph-structured data.
-They leverage the topological structure of correlations between nearby graph nodes and represent each node in a latent space embedding suitable for the specific downstream task \citep{wu2022}.
-Popular GNN architectures use this graph structure to update the embeddings of each node, considering both the features of each node and its neighbors, in an iterative process \citep{wu2022}.
-The first step comprises aggregating features from each node's neighbours.
-After aggregation, we combine each node's prior representation with the output of the first step.
-The initial embedding of each node is its feature vector, so $\bm{H}^{(0)}_B = \bm{X}_B$.
-Then, for each GNN layer $k \in \{1, \ldots, K\}$, an iteration of the two step process described above is executed.
+\textbf{Graph Neural Networks:} Graph Neural Networks (GNNs) are powerful and scalable tools for representation learning and inference on graph-structured data.
+They exploit the topological relationships between adjacent nodes to produce context-aware embeddings, which can be effectively used in downstream tasks \citep{wu2022}.
+GNN layers iteratively refine each node’s embedding by aggregating information from its own features as well as those of its neighboring nodes.

-The most popular GNN architectures follow this backbone, but differ in the way they aggregate neighbours messages and update the embeddings.
-Graph Convolutional Networks (GCNs) \citep{kipf2017} are inspired by the convolution operation from Convolutional Neural Networks (CNNs).
-For weighted graphs, GCN layer $k$ has the following update equation
+Graph Convolutional Networks (GCNs)~\citep{kipf2017} are a specific type of GNN layer inspired by the convolution operations used in Convolutional Neural Networks (CNNs).
+For weighted graphs, a GCN layer $k$ updates node embeddings according to the following equation:

-Here, $f^{(k)}$ is an activation function (e.g., ReLU) and $\bm{W}^{(k)}$ is a matrix of learnable parameters, while the adjacency matrix $\bm{A}_B$ describes the connectivity of the constructed graph, where unconnected nodes have a value of 0, and connected nodes have an edge weight computed from their distance. $\bm{D}_B$ is the so-called \emph{degree} matrix and $\bm{I}_B$ denotes the identity matrix.